eltonpan/zeosyn_dataset/README.md

 make sure the `zeosyn` is the environment under dropdown menu `Kernel` > `Change kernel`

-## Getting started
-A demo of loading and accessing key components of the ZeoSyn data can be found in `demo.ipynb`

 ## Reproducibility
 The data can be found in `datasets/` directory: